Kitura/kitura.dev/en/starter/generator/config_json.md

 }
 ```

-## Remote configuration

-When you push your application to Bluemix the values in your `config.json` file are no longer used, instead Bluemix automatically connects to bound services using environment variables.
+When deployed to Bluemix, the connection information used for a given named service is
+taken from a matching named service bound to the deployed application in preference to
+what is defined in your `config.json` file.

+This allows you to run the application locally and on Bluemix without modification.

 [info]: ../../../assets/info-blue.png
 [tip]: ../../../assets/lightbulb-yellow.png